Home | Blog Index | Blog Archives | Christianity & Faith Essays

 So why am *I* not observing this?
 Although the "distance to setup quality" ratio looks a little too much for me (going to south Texas is like my drive to the Plains from West Virginia used to be), my primary reason is work.
 I have a client job that will keep me tied to the St. Louis region until Saturday.
-Furthermore, I'm not like many storm observers with seemingly unlimited funds - I must pick and choose my Plains storm observing expedition dates carefully.
+Furthermore, I'm not like many storm photographers with seemingly unlimited funds - I must pick and choose my Plains storm photography expedition dates carefully.
 Therefore, since I believe there will be much better Plains setups later in the season, it's probably best to save the money for those.
 Lastly, while upper support in the Midwest region will be too weak for severe weather, thunderstorms and lightning are likely to occur in the St. Louis region this week, providing yet another good reason to stay put.

 One more point to make.
 The upcoming eastern troughing pattern is not too much different than that of May 2005 - and we know what happened the following June that season: several very good tornado events in the Plains once the pattern changed.
 It's definitely too soon to count out this season, but it's still impossible to tell whether we'll have such a 2005-like turnaround.
 Again, like with all seasons, we just have to wait and see.